Table of Contents

 One of the most iconic figures in Sikh history, Baba Deep Singh Ji symbolizes the blend of spirituality and valor.
 A devout scholar and warrior, he was instrumental in preserving Sikh scriptures and defending the faith.

-At the age of 75, Baba Deep Singh Ji led a mission to liberate the Golden Temple (Harmandir Sahib) from desecration by Afghan invaders.
-In the legendary Battle of Amritsar, he fought with unmatched determination, even after being mortally wounded.
-According to tradition, Baba Deep Singh Ji continued to fight, holding his severed head in one hand and his sword in the other, until he reached the sacred grounds of Harmandir Sahib.
+When Baba Deep Singh Ji was 75 years old, he led what he believed was a mission to free the Golden Temple (Harmandir Sahib) from desecration by Afghan invaders.
+During the legendary Battle of Amritsar, he fought with his life on the line.
+By tradition, Baba Deep Singh Ji kept on fighting, his severed head clutched in one, his sword in the other hand, right up to the grounds of Harmandir Sahib.

 6. Bhai Mani Singh Ji: The Literary Martyr

-Bhai Mani Singh Ji was a renowned Sikh scholar who played a key role in compiling and preserving Sikh scriptures.
-In 1737, he refused to pay a discriminatory tax imposed by the Mughals for organizing a Sikh gathering.
-Arrested and tortured, Bhai Mani Singh Ji was executed by dismemberment.
+Bhai Mani Singh Ji was also such a famous scholar in Sikh history who played a crucial role in the compilation and preservation of Sikh scriptures.
+In 1737 he refused to pay a discriminatory tax imposed by the Mughals for organizing a congregation of Sikh sangat.
+Bhai Mani Singh Ji was arrested and tortured and executed by dismemberment limb by limb.

 His sacrifice is not just a tale of martyrdom but also a testament to the importance of safeguarding Sikh heritage and values.